 - 1. The target set point condenser entering temperatures (Table 6) are determined at the target part-load test point. - 2.
-The ± 2.0% tolerance shall be calculated as 2.0% of the Full Load rated Capacity (ton_R).
+The $\pm$ 2.0% tolerance shall be calculated as 2.0% of the Full Load rated Capacity (tonR).
 For example, a nominal 50.0% part load point shall be tested between 48.0% and 52.0% of the Full Load Capacity to be used directly for IPLV.IP and NPLV.IP calculations.
 Outside this tolerance, interpolation shall be used. - 3.
 The "heat portion" shall apply when the unit is in the heating mode except for the first ten minutes after terminating a defrost cycle.
 The "defrost portion" shall include the defrost cycle plus the first ten minutes after terminating the defrost cycle. - 4.
 When computing average air temperatures for heating mode tests, omit data samples collected during the defrost portion of the cycle. - 5.
 For electrically driven machines, voltage and frequency shall be maintained at the nameplate rating values within tolerance limits and stability criteria on voltage and frequency when measured at the locations specified by ANSI/ASHRAE Standard 30.
 For dual nameplate voltage ratings, tests shall be performed at the lower of the two voltages. - 6.
 For steam turbine and gas turbine drive machines the pressure shall be maintained at the nameplate rating values within the tolerance limits. - 7.
 For speed-controlled compressors the speed shall be maintained at the nameplate rating value within the tolerance limits.

 4.8 Air Temperature Measurement.
 In addition to Table 1, air temperature measurement shall be in accordance with Table 2.
+For evaporatively-cooled units and heat pump chillers operating in heating mode, either wet-bulb temperature or dewpoint shall be measured.
+If dewpoint is measured, wet-bulb temperature shall be calculated and recorded.

 Table 2.
-Temperature Measurement Requirements Measurement Measurement System Accuracy Measurement Resolution Selected, Installed, Operated, Maintained in Accordance with Dry-Bulb and Wet-Bulb Temperatures 2 Per ANSI/ASHRAE Standard 30 Per ANSI/ASHRAE Standard 30 Air Sampling Tree Average Temperature 1 Per ANSI/ASHRAE Standard 30 Per ANSI/ASHRAE Standard 30 ANSI/ASHRAE Standard 41.1 Dewpoint Temperature 3 ±0.4 °F ≤ 0.1 °F
+Temperature Measurement Requirements Measurement Measurement Measurement System Accuracy Resolution Selected, Installed, Operated, Maintained in Accordance with Dry-Bulb and Wet-Bulb Temperatures Per ANSI/ASHRAE Standard 30 Per ANSI/ASHRAE Standard 30 Air Sampling Tree Average Temperature Per ANSI/ASHRAE Standard 30 Per ANSI/ASHRAE Standard 30 ANSI/ASHRAE Standard 41.1 Dewpoint Temperature ±0.4 °F ≤ 0.1 °F

-- 1. If a thermopile is used for this measurement, then the thermocouple wire shall have special limits of error and all thermocouple junctions shall be made from the same spool of wire; thermopile junctions are wired in parallel. - 2.
-The accuracy specified is for the temperature indicating device and does not reflect the operation of the aspirating psychrometer. - 3.
-Dewpoint may be measured and wet-bulb temperatures calculated and recorded as required for evaporatively-cooled units and heat pump chillers operating in the heating mode. - 4.9 Air Sampling Array Requirements.
+4.9 Air Sampling Array Requirements.
 The air sampling array is an alternative to utilizing a thermopile grid.
 Measurement devices shall be positioned to measure at the four (4) locations shown in Figure 1 within 5% of overall width and height, where W and H are condenser air inlet nominal face area width and height.

-Where the W or H dimension is less than or equal to two (2) ft, only one (1) temperature measurement is required in that dimension.
-For example, if W = 2 ft and H = 4 ft, only two (2) temperature measurements are required for that area.
+Where the W or H dimension is less than or equal to two (2) ft, at least one (1) temperature measurement shall be used in that dimension.
+For example, if W = 2 ft and H = 4 ft, at least two (2) temperature measurements shall be used for that area.